AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/properties.md

 >[!NOTE]
 >
->For Pro Staging and Production environments, you must submit a [Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to update the `mounts` and `disk` configuration for your application.
+>For Pro Staging and Production environments, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to update the `mounts` and `disk` configuration for your application.
 When you submit the ticket, indicate the required configuration changes and include an updated version of your `.magento.app.yaml` file.

 ## `name`